Russian opera 'Boris Godunov' to open next La Scala season

 “It is important to distinguish the two things.
 Give merit to those who deserve it and to bring back to life masterpieces completely independently of events.”

-The 14 operas on the calendar also include “Lucia di Lammermoor,” starring American soprano Lisette Oropesa in the title role opposite Juan Diego Flórez.
+The 14 operas on La Scala’s calendar also include “Lucia di Lammermoor,” starring American soprano Lisette Oropesa in the title role opposite Juan Diego Flórez.
 The Donizetti opera was supposed to open the 2020-21 season, but was delayed because of pandemic restrictions.

 La Scala is also reprising Umberto Giordano’s “Andrea Chénier,” which opened the 2017-18 season, celebrating the 100th anniversary of the late stage and film director Franco Zeffirelli’s birth with his staging of “La Boheme,” and premiering Leonardo Vinci’s Neapolitan opera “Li Zite ’Ngalera” as part of a project to relaunch Italian baroque opera.

-Russian soprano Anna Netrebko, who performed to rave reviews last week at La Scala, will sing four dates of Verdi’s Macbeth, alternating with Belarusian mezzo-soprano Ekaterina Semenchuk.
+Netrebko, who performed to rave reviews last week at La Scala, will sing four dates of Verdi’s “Macbeth,” alternating with Belarusian mezzo-soprano Ekaterina Semenchuk.

+The story corrects that composer Antonin Dvorak is Czech and not Russian.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.